Louis Daguerre [Public domain], via Wikimedia Commons

 However, in terms of having an iconic place in the development of smartphone photography, the iPhone is at the top of the heap.

 It was equipped with a single, rear-facing camera that sported just 2-megapixels.
+You can also check another post about when was the photograph invented.

 However, the easy-to-use touchscreen interface on the phone made it quick and easy to snap and share photos.